railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 .. todo:: We need to give better guidance about Partners vs Employees just here.

 This appears in the partner contact form in Open ERP.
-Since employees are people that have contacts with your company, it's logical that they have entries like any other partner in your database.
+Since employees are people that have contacts with your company, it is logical that they have entries like any other partner in your database.
 So enter the name of the employee as a new partner Name and the address in the Contact form.
 Then all of the functions that apply to a partner can also be applied to an employee.
 This is particularly useful for tracking debits and credits in